dkav1122/AetherArkProject/template_java_project/project_documents/aether_ark_design_document.md

 Accepts `DELETE` requests to `/user/:userId/celestialBody/:celestialBodyId`

 Accepts a user ID, celestial body ID, and deletes the celestial body from this service.
-Updates user celestialBodyIds list to reflect deleted celestialBody.
+Updates user and solarSystem celestialBodyIds list to reflect deleted celestialBody.
 Returns the deleted celestial body. will throw a
 `CelestialBodyNotFoundException`